adhoniran/ouimap/README.md

 - Text-based search for vendor names (e.g., “Intel,” “Dell”)
 - Detailed results, including the search time and the total number of records found
 - Simple and interactive command-line tool
+- Automatic version checking: Notifies when new versions are available

 ## Build